m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/usage.md

     a layer on top of your base image
     (where the base image includes your WebLogic installation).

+    **NOTE**: Model in Image without auxiliary images (the WDT model and installation files are included in the same image with the WebLogic Server installation) will be deprecated in WebLogic Kubernetes Operator version 4.0.7.
+Oracle recommends that you use Model in Image _with_ auxiliary images.
+See [Auxiliary images]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}}).

     Use either of the following methods.

     - _Manual image creation_ uses Docker commands to layer the WDT models files, described in the previous table, on top of your base image into a new image.
-    - The _WebLogic Image Tool_ (WIT) has built-in options for layering WDT model files, WDT binaries, WebLogic Server binaries, and WebLogic Server patches in an image.
+    - The _WebLogic Image Tool_ (WIT) has built-in options for layering WDT model files, WDT installation, WebLogic Server installation, and WebLogic Server patches in an image.
       See [Create a custom image with your model inside the image]({{< relref "/base-images/custom-images#create-a-custom-image-with-your-model-inside-the-image" >}}).

-      **NOTE**: Model in Image without auxiliary images (the WDT model and installation files are included in the same image with the WebLogic Server installation) will be deprecated in WebLogic Kubernetes Operator version 4.0.7.
-Oracle recommends that you use Model in Image _with_ auxiliary images.
-See [Auxiliary images]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}}).

   - Use a Persistent Volume Claim (PVC):
     This method is for advanced use cases only.
 Supply WDT model YAML, variables, or archive files